Helpful Hints for Your Admission to the Claudia Black Young Adult Center

 For recreational activities, appropriate apparel includes knee-length shorts and one-piece bathing suits.
 These items may be worn in recreational areas, such as the fitness center, pool, volleyball and basketball courts.
 Sleeveless shirts and tank-tops are not allowed, so it is recommended to bring comfortable t-shirts or short-sleeved workout top.

 There is limited availability/variety of personal toiletry items available for purchase in the Bookstore.
 All personal toiletries brought to The Meadows must be in their original containers.
 Non-alcoholic mouthwash is allowed.
 While emery boards are preferred, nail files or clippers (no longer than 1 ½ inches) are allowed on campus.
 Patients may bring their own electric/battery-operated razors.
 Disposable or safety razors are permitted but will be held by the Medical Services’ staff when not in use.
-Medications

 Any medications you bring to The Meadows must be prescribed by your doctor and in the original containers with prescription labels attached.
 Medications not labeled and/or with a potential for abuse or dependency will be destroyed upon arrival.
 Approved specialty medications can be expensive and difficult to obtain, and are not covered with a patient’s stay.
 The Claudia Black Center will supply and replenish approved and non–specialty vitamins and supplements at no additional cost.

 A physician at the Claudia Black Young Adult Center will evaluate all medications brought into the facility.
 For this reason, it is recommended to only bring a 72-hour supply of prescription medications, as the Claudia Black Young Adult Center will refill all prescriptions as needed.
 Patients can bring a full supply of birth control pills, hormones, vitamins, etc., provided they are in their original, sealed containers.
 The Claudia Black Young Adult Center will supply and replenish approved vitamins and supplements at no additional charge.

 Your Primary Counselor will evaluate treatment/recovery related reading materials (no outside reading materials are permitted).
 Please bring personal stationery, an address book, stamps, pens, and notebooks.
 It is recommended to bring a small amount of cash ($200 or less).

 If you currently have any Advance Directives or Living Will, bring a copy for Medical Records.